 As a junior marketer, I used to organise all sorts of functions, from cricket days with huge marquees to exhibition stands, from corporate dinners to art gallery viewing and trips to the horse racing.
 At the same time, I would also be putting together and editing copy for about 6 different newsletters.

 Later, my job involved business planning and marketing strategy and believe me it is often a challenge to explain to lawyers that, yes, the two are related.
 I was also responsible for PR, advertising and just about every other aspect of making legal services attractive to the commercial marketplace.

 Nowadays, I keep my writing hand in, so to speak, by blogging but I do miss the buzz of the workplace and meeting a wide variety of people.
-It was great to meet some of my fellow bloggers at BlogOnCymru earlier this year and I am really looking forward to going to Britmums Live 2015.
+It was great to meet some of my fellow bloggers at BlogOnCymru earlier this year.

-One of the reasons that I blog is so that I can document these precious memories.
+One of the reasons that, as an older mum, I blog is so that I can document these precious memories.
 The other is so that I can reach out to other women like me who, in their forties, wonder whether the chance to have a family has passed them by.